JessyJP/ReaXstream/README.md

 # ReaXstream
-Universal VST plug-in & Stand alone application that works in tandem with ReaStreamMobile.
+Universal VST plug-in & stand-alone application that works in tandem with ReaStreamMobile.
+This suits allows you to transfer audio between device or applications as fast as possible.
 The "ReaXstream" plug-in has a operation mode "ReaXstreamMobile" which is the mode of operation to work with the ["ReaStreamMobile"](https://github.com/JessyJP/ReaStreamMobile) app written entirely in MATLAB.
 The prototype for this project is ["ReaStream-Standalone-Application"](https://github.com/JessyJP/ReaStream-Standalone-Application).

 What is important and different for this project?
   + It is cross-platform: Windows, Linux, +[Future TODO: Mac, Arm]
-  + Supoorts Audio and +[Future TODO: MIDI] on for both transmission and reception.
+  + Supports Audio and +[Future TODO: MIDI] on for both transmission and reception.
-  + Muliple modes and protocols of operation.
+  + Multiple modes and protocols of operation.
   + Is compatible with existing Reaper Reastream from [Reaper](https://www.reaper.fm) or [ReaPlugs VST FX Suite](https://www.reaper.fm/reaplugs/).
   + Supports the Android app ["ReaStreamMobile"](https://github.com/JessyJP/ReaStreamMobile).
   + Supports intercommunication between multiple ASIO devices asynchronously!